 Most of the around 70,000 inhabitants of the second largest region of the country are fishermen, farmers or cattle breeders who live in the wide and sparsely populated areas.
 Since 1886, Colombia is a democratically constituted republic in which the president holds a strong position.

-Many forests in Vichada have been and, to some extent, still are destroyed through the slash-and-burn method in order to create room for livestock farming.
+Many forests in Vichada have been, and to some extent, still are destroyed by the slash-and-burn method in order to gain farmland.
 To improve the conditions of food crops the cattle farmers leave the ash behind.
 However, this is only a short-term solution.
 In the long run, this method severely harms the soil through erosion.
-Since 2006, the Colombian government actively supports afforestation in this region in order to counteract this detrimental development.
-Over 60,000 hectares have already been afforested with mostly tropical pine trees, Acacia mangium but also jatropha.
+Since 2006, the Colombian government actively supports reforestation in this region in order to counteract this detrimental development.
+Over 60,000 hectares have already been reforested with mostly tropical pine trees, Acacia mangium but also jatropha plants.
 160,000 more hectares in Vichada are planned for 2019.

 The river “Elbita” (little Elbe) flows closely to our GreenAcacia forest areas and was probably named by Alexander von Humboldt who, at that time, was on an expedition in Vichada.
 The river banks are an ideal refuge for many plants and animals that have become rare in Colombia.
 For this reason, the whole area is now classified as a conservation area by the Colombian government, which is practically unique.
 Such amount of biodiversity will help us build mixed forests again in the next 50 to 100 years.